BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - **Naturally Unhasty** `ACTIVE`

-Birchseed gets a free [Heroic Move] in the Move Phase of any turn in which the opposing player won Priority and chose to have Priority themselves that turn.
+If the opposing player won the roll for Priority and chose to have Priority themselves that turn, then during the Declare Heroic Actions step of the ensuing Move Phase, Birchseed may declare a [Heroic Move] for free.

 - **Bludgeon** `BRUTAL POWER ATTACK`

-Choose one enemy model as a bludgeon, and another model as the target.
-Both suffer a S8 hit.
-If the target is slain, you may keep repeating this until the bludgeon is not slain (in which case that model is knocked Prone).
-The bludgeon cannot be a Monster, Chariot or War Beast.
-If the bludgeon is a Cavalry model, then the rider is picked up and separated from their mount.
+Before models Back Away, select one enemy model involved in the Combat to be picked up by the Ent and be the Bludgeon.
+If this is a Cavalry model, then it is the rider that is picked up and the Mount becomes a Separated Mount.
+The chosen model cannot be a Monster, Chariot or War Beast.

+Choose another model involved in the Combat.
+Both the chosen model and the Bludgeon suffer one Strength 8 hit.
+If the chosen model is slain, choose a different model involved in the Combat and repeat the process.
+Keep doing this until either the Ent fails to slay a chosen model, or no more models can be chosen.
+The process carries on even if the Bludgeon is slain; the Ent keeps using their body as a weapon.
+If the Bludgeon survives, they will be placed back where they were in the Combat and be knocked Prone.
+Once this Brutal Power Attack is resolved, enemy models Back Away as normal.

 </div>